By Tobi Schwartz-Cassell

 - Everybody has a story to tell.
 And, if you let them, they’ll tell it.
 One really nice lady spent about 20 minutes here.
 By the time she left with her merchandise, she’d told my daughter and I about her significant weight loss, her six children, what they’re being punished for, where she works (both jobs) and where she lives.

 - Everybody comes with someone else who never leaves the car.
-One woman stopped by to purchase some things before taking her son to urgent care.
+Usually it’s for their protection.
+But not for one woman who stopped by to purchase some things before taking her son to urgent care.
 Gotta admit—I would have opted for urgent care first.

 As I said to one of my dearest friends, “Downsizing is not for the faint of heart.”